Coding-Club-NIT-Nagaland/Bug_Hunt_Practice/README.md

 # 🐞 Bug Hunt: First-Year Challenge

-Welcome to the First-Year Bug Hunt!
+Welcome to the Bug Hunt!
 This repository contains a set of coding challenges designed for new programmers.

 ## The Challenge